-- 3.07 In November 1997, Eritrea changed currency from the Ethiopian birr to the Eritrean nafka.
-This effectively stopped cross-border trade between Ethiopia and Eritrea.
+3.07 In November 1997, Eritrea changed currency from the Ethiopian birr to the Eritrean nafka.
+This effectively stopped cross-border trade between Ethiopia and Eritrea; and the border was closed without precise demarcation.
 In 1998, both countries accused the other's troops of border incursions and by May 1998, hostilities began in the border region.
 Various international attempts at mediation failed over 1998 and 1999, with intense fighting resuming in February 1999.
 A stalled mediation in April 1999 began a period of numerous border clashes until 31 May 2000, when the Ethiopians declared that the war was over and they were withdrawing from captured Eritrean territories.
 Fighting continued while a peace agreement was discussed in Algiers.
-The casualities of the 1998 to 2000 war have been estimated at between 70.000 and 100.000.
+The casualities of the 1998 to 2000 war have been estimated at between 70,000 and 100,000.
 On 18 June 2000, the Algiers agreement was signed, agreeing to an immediate ceasefire and the deployment of a UN peace-keeping force.
 The UN Mission in Ethiopia and Eritrea (UNMEE) of 4,200 members was deployed by the UN Security Council in September 2000.
-[44a] (FCO Profile) The formal peace agreement was signed on 12 December 2000 in Algiers, with the UN pledged to establish two separate independent commissions to settle border demarcations and compensation agreements.
-[1a] (History) (EuropaOnline) - 3.08 The border demarcation is an on-going obstacle to peace between Eritrea and Ethiopia.
+(FCO Profile)[44a] The formal peace agreement was signed on 12 December 2000 in Algiers, with the UN pledged to establish two separate independent commissions to settle border demarcations and compensation agreements.
+(EuropaOnline) [1a] (History)

+3.08 The border demarcation is an on-going obstacle to peace between Eritrea and Ethiopia.
 The FCO Profile adds further detail: